Trelae/.github/profile/README.md

 # Welcome to Trelae!

-We are building delightfult software for high-growth companies!
+We are building delightful software for high-growth companies!